exis9/CSVEditorPHP/README.md

 ・You always need the title columns for the 1st line in your CSV.

+・Files will be saved in the csv folder.

 ・Please set the appropriate folder permissions such as 705, 777, 707 or whatever depends on your server setting.
 Otherwise, saving CSV might fail.

 ---